makerdiary/nrf52840-connectkit/docs/blog/nrf52840-connectkit-is-here.md

 ---
-template: blog.html
+template: article.html
 description: >
- Today, we’re excited to announce the release of nRF52840 Connect Kit!
+  We are excited to announce that nRF52840 Connect Kit is now available!
 It's a new member of our nRF52840-based prototyping kit family.
 It comes in a more mainstream form factor with USB-C and 40 pin DIP/SMT type.
 A new power architecture is introduced to support various options for easily powering the unit from USB, external supplies or batteries.
 We will also offer Chip antenna or U.FL receptacle option for selection.
 search:
   exclude: false
 hide: